opentable/slate/source/index.md

 ## capacity

-The capacity entity is used by parteners to communicate the availability they are offering OpenTable diners for booking.
-OpenTable will attempt to consume this capcity until none is left.
-Partners are free to re-publish their capcaity as often as needed to either increase or decrease the allocation of inventory to OpenTable.
+The capacity entity is used by partners to communicate the availability they are offering OpenTable diners for booking.
+OpenTable will attempt to consume this capacity until none is left.
+Partners are free to re-publish their capacity as often as needed to either increase or decrease the allocation of inventory to OpenTable.
 The capacity document may contain more than one shift for the day; however shifts may not overlap in time.

 ###ENTITY